Select Page

 Points 6 and 7

 This is a page from my notebook with teaching points for a couple words I’m pretty sure most students will consider either new or as having a new meaning or use.
 These teaching points should align with state standards, district curriculum, and your class goals for vocabulary development.
-Students enter the word and then illustrate the meaning, write some synonyms or simple definition, or write a meaningful sentence with the word.
-If you are using vocabulary word maps, students can create one or two on this page.
+Students enter the word do one or more of the following things: illustrate the meaning, write a synonym or simple definition, write a meaningful sentence with the word.
+Or if you are using vocabulary word maps with your students, they can create one on this page for one of the words.
 There are many different ways to create word maps; click here for a basic one that is easy for students to create on a notebook page.

 BestPart#2